Top 20 Albums of 2004

 Listening to TV on the Radio’s Desperate Youth, Bloodthirsty Babes makes me wonder how the ginger toupee, gingham skirt, hip replacement crowd would have grooved to the album.
 How would a sweatered grandmother react to the dirty, swilling sax of “The Wrong Way”?
 What would the silver haired Soul Train do during “Staring at the Sun,” “Dreams” or “Bomb Yourself”?
 Would the septuagenarians take well to the occasional a cappella and thudding post-punk doo-wop; or would they leave, fiddling with their car radios on the drive home, looking for the episode Happy Days where The Fonz battles Mork? — Hubert Vigilla

-2. Modest Mouse – Good News For People Who Love Bad News
+2. Modest Mouse – Good News for People Who Love Bad News

 (Epic)

 With a new drummer in tow and masterful producing by Dennis Herring, Modest Mouse created the album everyone knew they could make.
 Everything about it shouts triumphant, right down to the graphic design.
 But it is Brock and company’s songs that leave one successively saying, “Oh wait, this is a great song.”
-From the ever present “Float On” and its lead in, “The World at Large” to the bouncy brilliance of “The View” and the outright creepy joy of “Satin in a Coffin”.
-While not exactly a theme album, similar refrains abound linking each song to become part of a larger whole.
-Brock’s lisp and guitar with Eric Judy’s bass never sounded sweeter. — Terrance Terich
+From the ever present “Float On” and its lead in, “The World at Large” to the bouncy brilliance of “The View” and the outright creepy joy of “Satin in a Coffin.”
+While not exactly a concept album, similar refrains abound linking each song to become part of a larger whole.
+Brock’s lisp and guitar with Eric Judy’s bass never sounded sweeter. – Terrance Terich

 1. Elliott Smith – From a Basement on the Hill